 ERC EMPLOYMENT OPPORTUNITY

-are now being accepted for the position of Emergency Report Centre (ERC)
+Resumes are now being accepted for the position of Emergency Report Centre (ERC) Operator (Part-time, casual).

-be required to produce a CPIC (Canadian Police Information Check) as a condition
+Successful applicants will be required to produce a CPIC (Canadian Police Information Check) as a condition of employment.

 The Mission of the ERC is to provide the Queen's University community a central point of communication and dispatch for Campus Security and other emergency services.

 ERC's operational priorities include:

 • monitoring and responding to the Queen's emergency communication systems (radio, telephone, blue light, emergency & assistance phones)

 • monitoring and responding to Queen's fire, intrusion, and mechanical alarms

 • dispatching Campus Security staff and other Queen's emergency services